Vamana: Symbolism

-A.A.
-Macdonell states that the 'reason why Visnu took his three steps is a secondary trait.
+A. A. Macdonell states that the 'reason why Visnu took his three steps is a secondary trait.
 He thrice traversed the earthly spaces for man in distress (6, 49); he traversed the earth to bestow it on man for a dwelling (7, 100); he traversed the earthly spaces for wide-stepping existence (1, 155); with Indra he took vast strides and stretched out the worlds for our existence (6, 69).
 This feature in the [Rigveda] may ultimately be traced to the myth of Vishnu's dwarf incarnation which appears in the epics and Puranas.
 The intermediate stage is found in the Brahmanas ([Shatapatha Brahmana] 1, 2, 5; [Taittiriya Samhita] 2, 1, 3; [Taittiriya Brahmana] 1, 6, 1), where Vishnu takes the form of a dwarf, to reclaim the earth for the devas by means of sacrifice.The three points in sun's course: Roy states that 'Vishnu's three strides alluded to in the Rigveda have been variously interpreted as symbolizing the three different positions of the sun at its rising, peak and setting.

 The three worlds and the three planes: J. Muir mentions Sayanas take on the three steps of Vishnu found the White Yajurveda (5.15).
 'Vishnu, becoming incarnate as Trivikrama (the god who stepped thrice), strode over the whole universe.
 The same idea is expressed by the Rishis, "In three places he planted his step, (one step on the earth, a second in the atmosphere, and a third in the sky) as Agni, Vayu, and Surya each after the other".
 Agni (Fire) is found on the ground, Vayu (Air) prevades the atmosphere and Surya(Sun) high in the dome of sky, thus the three steps symbolise the three planes, the ground below, air in between, and the sky above.

-Three states of sleep and wakefulness: S Chanda states the three strides symbolize the three states of existence – Jagrat (Awake), Swapna (Dream Sleep) and sushupti (Deep Sleep).
+Three states of sleep and wakefulness: S. Chanda states the three strides symbolize the three states of existence – Jagrat (Awake), Swapna (Dream Sleep) and sushupti (Deep Sleep).
 The final step of Vamana is on the head of Bali which symbolizes Liberation and the transcendence of these states.

-The Nirukta
+Nirukta

-Written by the Grammarian Yaska, the Nirukta is one of the six Vedangas or 'limbs of the Vedas', concerned with correct Etymology and interpretation of the Vedas.
+Written by the grammarian Yaska, Nirukta is one of the six Vedangas or 'limbs of the Vedas', concerned with correct etymology and interpretation of the Vedas.
 The entry for Vishnu (relating to the Rigveda) states (square brackets '[ ]' are as per the original author):

 This account essentially states that the three footsteps may symbolise the positions of the sun or physical existence conceptualised as 'three worlds'.
-In regards to the references to Sakapuni and Aurnavabha, K.S.
-Murty states that 'Yaska was not the first to interpret Vedic words as he did.
+In regard to the references to Sakapuni and Aurnavabha, K. S. Murty states that 'Yaska was not the first to interpret Vedic words as he did.
 He referred to a Nighantu with Samamnaya which he cited and explained.
 He had predecessors like Sakapuru, Audumbarayana, Aupamanyava and others'.